 February is Heart Month, a time to reflect on the importance of heart health and the incidence and impact of heart disease in the United States and worldwide.
-Despite advance in treatments and therapeutics heart disease continues to be the leading cause of death in the United States and worldwide.
-Approximately one in four deaths, or more than 600,000 people, in the U.S. are a result of heart disease.
+Despite advance in treatments and therapeutics, heart disease continues to be the leading cause of death in the United States and worldwide.
+Approximately one in five deaths, or nearly 700,000 people, in the U.S. are a result of heart disease, according to the CDC.
 Family history, presence of comorbidities and lifestyle factors are all key contributors to the risk of heart disease.

 Thankfully, due to the contributions of our customer and partners, advances in medicine are leading to the development of new life-saving treatments, significantly reducing the risk or morbidity resulting from heart disease.